 The Council receives many calls regarding litter and dog bin issues, so here you will find the answers to the most frequently asked questions.

-There are approximately 600 litter bins provided by the Council.
-They are sited all over the borough in places such as shop forecourts, parks & open spaces, the foreshore, car parks and of course on our streets.
+There are 606 litter bins provided by the Council.
+They are sited all over the borough in places such as shops, parks & open spaces, the foreshore, car parks and of course on our streets.

 Our many years of experience informs us that the service is adequately resourced in terms of number of bins in use and number of operatives (fully) employed to empty and dispose of the contents.